 Quality: how to assure it and verify it, and the need for a culture of quality.
 Avoidance of errors and other quality problems.
 Inspections and reviews.
 Testing, verification and validation techniques.
 Quality process standards.
-Product and process assurance.
 Problem analysis and reporting.
-Statistical approaches to quality control.
-Prerequisite: SENG 2003; MATH 2063.
+Prerequisite: SENG 2003.
 Fall of odd-numbered years.